A Novel Generalisation of Supersymmetry: Quantum $\mathbb{Z}_2^2$-Oscillators and their `superisation': Quantum -Oscillators

 \subsection{Klein operators and ``superisation''}

 We now proceed to apply Klein's construction (see \cite{Klien:1938}) to redefine the operators we work with to render the system super, i.e., with the standard commutation/anticommutation rules for the creation and annihilation operators defined by a $\Z_2$-grading.
 The natural choice here is to use the total degree of the assigned $\Z_2^2$-degree.
-Moreover, we want the construction to lead to two standard supersymmetries.
-We have to chose one of the Witten operators \eqref{eq:WitOPs} to be our Klein operator.
+Moreover, we want the construction to lead to two standard supersymmetries. \begin{remark} Quesne showed that the algebra of $\Z_2^2$-graded supersymmetric quantum mechanics is realisable in terms of a single bosonic degree of freedom using Calogero--Vasiliev algebras i.e., there is a minimal bosonisation of the theory (see \cite{Quesne:2021}).
+We will content ourselves with a `superisation' in this note. \end{remark} We have to chose one of the Witten operators \eqref{eq:WitOPs} to be our Klein operator.
 We pick $K_1$ for no particular reason other than our choice of ordering with the elements of $\Z_2^2$.
 We then define a new set of fermionic creation and annihilation operators as

 \begin{proposition} The set of operators $\{ b, b^\dag, e , e^\dag, a_1, a^\dag_1, a_2, a^\dag_2 \}$ satisfy the standard commutation/anticommutation rules for a pair of bosonic and a pair of fermionic creation and annihilation operators where the supercommutation rules are defined by the total degree of the operators. \end{proposition} \begin{proof} This follows from the properties of the Witten parity operators.
 We do not need to check all expressions, just those that involve $a_1$ and $a_2$ (and their conjugates).
 Moreover, we need not consider any expression involving $b $ (and its conjugate).
 For example, $\{ e, f_1\} K_1= ef_1K_1 + f_1e K_1 =ef_1 K_1 - f_1 K_1 e = [e, a_1] =0$.
 Similarly, $K_1[f_2, f_1]K_1 = K_1 f_2 f_1 K_1 - K_1 f_1 f_2 K_1 = f_2 f_1 K_1 + f_1 K_1f_2 K_1 = \{a_2,a_1 \} =0$.
 Finally, just to further illustrate the point, $K_1\{ f_1, f^\dag_1\}K_1 = K_1 f_1 f^\dag_1 K_1 + K_1 f^\dag_1 f_1 K_1 = f_1K_1 K_1 f^\dag_1 + K_1 f^\dag_1 f_1 K_1 = \{a_1, a^\dag_1 \} =1$.
 All other commutators and anticommutators can similarly be deduced.
 The claim that these are now all supercommutators using the total degree follows directly. \end{proof} Furthermore we define the following self-adjoint operators: